csc301-winter-2019/resources/d1/iteration-XX.plan.md

  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 Conflict Resolution:
- * List atleast three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
+ * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Other scenarios you can think of? etc.

 #### Events

 Describe meetings (and other events) you are planning to have:
  * When and where?
+Recurring or ad hoc?
 In-person or online?
  * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
+ * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-do lists, Task boards, schedule(s), etc.
+ * Artifacts can be To-Do lists, Task boards, schedule(s), etc.
  * We want to understand:
    * How do you keep track of what needs to get done?
    * How do you prioritize tasks?